sneaker-bot/js-formatter/README.md

 # js-formatter

-It will format the code so it is easier to understand.
+It will format the code looks more organized.

 options :